 Kiana’s law comes from Kiana Arellano.
 In 2013, she was a high school sophomore.
 She was also a cheerleader.
 But classmates bullied her online.
 Kiana tried to hang herself.
 She survived.
 But the lack of oxygen left her paraplegic.
 It resulted in a severe brain injury.
 She has no ability to talk.

-At the time, Colorado had no law against cyber-bullying.
-So the state legislature passed Kiana Arellano’s Law.
+At the time, Colorado had no law against cyberbullying.
+To address this, the state legislature passed Kiana Arellano’s Law.
 It took effect in July of 2015.8

 See our related article Colorado’s Harassment Statute – What You Need To Know.